loop-payments/prisma-lint/RULES.md

 Fields in the `order` that are not present in the model are ignored.
 To require fields, use the `require-field` rule.

-The first field in the `order` is interpreted to be require as the first field in the model.
-The last field in the `order` is interpreted to be require as the last field in the model.
+The first field in the `order` is interpreted to be required as the first field in the model.
+The last field in the `order` is interpreted to be required as the last field in the model.

 The special field name `...` can be used to indicate that any number of fields can appear in the model at that point.